HajarFaiyad/Java-Projects/README.md

 # Java-Projects
-This repo is dedicated for Java projects.
+This repo is dedicated to Java projects.